krumboeck/oracle-alfresco/README.md

   CREATE USER alfresco DEFAULT TABLESPACE alfresco TEMPORARY TABLESPACE temp IDENTIFIED BY alfresco;
   GRANT ALL PRIVILEGES TO alfresco;

-2. Ensure that the alfresco user has the required privileges to create and modify tables.
+2.Ensure that the alfresco user has the required privileges to create and modify tables.
 This can be removed once the server has started, but may be required during upgrades.

-3. Override following properties in your alfresco-global.properties:
+3.Override following properties in your alfresco-global.properties:

 db.driver=oracle.jdbc.OracleDriver
 db.name=alfresco